csekri/fractal/readme.txt

 font.c

-This module has function that we can use to load .ttf files and render texts.
+This module has functions that we can use to load .ttf files and render texts.

 buddha.c